-Where washroom walls beside showers or bathtubs are shorter, the cost will be lower to reflect that a smaller wall area is being reinforced.
+Where washroom walls beside the water closet are shorter, the cost will be lower to reflect that a lower wall area is being reinforced.
 The material costs may also be lower in situations where spare material is available on construction sites.
-These cost estimates are based on RSMeans data for the Greater Ottawa Region from 2022 and account for materials, labour, overhead and profit.
+These cost estimates are based on RSMeans data for the Greater Ottawa Region for 2022 and account for materials, labour, overhead and profit.

-- solid lumber (2 × 10) with pneumatic nails: \$18.27/linear m (\$5.57/linear ft.) - solid lumber (2 × 12) with pneumatic nails: \$21.72/linear m (\$6.62/linear ft.) - plywood (12.7 mm thick) with screws: \$20.77/m2 (\$1.93/ft.2) - extra stud for framing around the shower and bathtub entry $(2 \times 4 \times 96)$:
+solid lumber (38 mm × 235 mm stud) with pneumatic nails: \$18.27/linear m

+- solid lumber (38 mm × 286 mm stud) with pneumatic nails: \$21.72/linear m - plywood (12.7 mm thick) with screws: \$20.77/m2

 The proposed change applies to new constructions.
-For dwelling units where grab bars are to be installed in the future, the proposed change is expected to result in cost savings relative to the current NBC requirements for the following two reasons:
+For owners that install grab bars in the future, the proposed change is expected to result in cost savings relative to the cost of current NBC requirements for two major reasons:

-- To retrofit washroom walls with reinforcement that permit grab bar installation in any location, components of the existing wall would potentially need to be removed and replaced.
-Thus, the costs would include not only the cost of the reinforcement, but also the cost of replacing the other wall components (e.g., drywall, where applicable). - 2.
+- To retrofit washroom walls with reinforcement to permit grab bar installation around the water closet, components of the existing wall would potentially need to be removed and replaced.
+Thus, the costs would include not only that of reinforcement, but also that of replacing the other components of the wall (e.g., drywall, where applicable). - 2.
 To retrofit a washroom with grab bars, many older adults rely on professional contractors to ensure that the bars are correctly mounted to the studs of the wall.
 This process can cost over \$1 000, depending on the number of bars being installed.
-This discourages many older adults from installing grab bars when they would like to [9].
-By reducing the complexity of grab bar installation, certain homeowners may be able to install these grab bars without requiring a professional contractor.
-For homeowners who hire a professional contractor, the presence of reinforcement will still reduce the complexity (and potentially the cost) of grab bar installation.
+This discourages many older adults from installing grab bars when they would like to [5].
+By reducing the complexity of the installation of grab bars, some homeowners may be able to install them without requiring a professional contractor.
+Even for those who hire a professional contractor, the pre-installed reinforcement would reduce the complexity (and potentially the cost) of installing grab bars.